buggcatcher/Latin-to-Glagolitic-converter/README.md

 While Unicode supports the **angular Glagolitic** characters (U+2C00–U+2C5F), it does **not** currently include the **curved** or **cursive** versions of the script.

 This tool is a simple Python-based program that allows you to **type curved Glagolitic characters using a standard keyboard**.
-It acts as a converter from Latin characters to images or representations of their curved Glagolitic equivalents.
+It acts as a converter from Latin characters to their curved Glagolitic equivalents.

 ![Glagolitic Output Example](https://raw.githubusercontent.com/buggcatcher/public/main/various/glagolitic-output-example.png)